E-commerce

 List the priority business questions (mobile conversion, new collection, country launch).

-1. Install or update pixels from Settings > Customer events.
+Install or update the pixels from Settings > Customer events.

 Governance: who reads what, and how often?

-Without a reading rhythm, dashboards become decorative.
-Propose a minimum:
+Without a reading cadence, dashboards become decorative.
+At a minimum, propose:

-• Quarterly: review of active pixels, apps, and the consent policy.
+Quarterly: review of active pixels, apps, and consent policy.

-Document who owns each tool (Meta Business Manager, Google account, GTM container if you use one) to avoid a situation where no one knows where to disable an obsolete tag.
+Document who owns each tool (Meta Business Manager, Google account, GTM container if you use one) so that no one is left wondering where to disable an obsolete tag.

 Segmentation: new visitors, returning visitors, value

-Insights make the most sense when you segment.
-A visitor discovering your brand does not have the same information needs as a customer returning to repurchase a consumable.
+Insights only really make sense when you segment.
+A visitor discovering your brand does not need the same information as a customer returning to buy a consumable again.
 Standard events make it possible to distinguish journeys: the key is to define stable segments (new vs returning, country, device, traffic source) and compare comparable periods.
-Otherwise, you mix seasonal effects, sales periods, and influencer campaigns.
+Otherwise, you end up mixing seasonality, promotions, and influencer campaigns.

-For customer value, link purchase events to CRM segments or your email tool: pixels often feed acquisition and retargeting, while full CLV remains a data-merging effort between Shopify, your ESP, and sometimes your data warehouse.
-Do not promise the board a “pixel CLV” if you have not harmonized identifiers.
+For customer value, link purchase events to CRM segments or to your email tool: pixels often feed acquisition and retargeting, while full CLV remains a merging exercise between Shopify, your ESP, and sometimes your data warehouse.
+Do not promise the board a "pixel CLV" if you have not harmonized the identifiers.

 Gaps between Shopify and ad platforms

-It is normal to observe gaps between the Shopify dashboard and Meta or Google: different attribution windows, post-iOS modeling, latency delays, currencies, refunded or canceled orders on one side and not on the other.
-The best practice is to accept a documented gap rather than force artificial equality.
-Keep a small log: for a sample of 50 orders, compare amount, currency, and timestamp between Shopify and the received conversion event.
-If the gap exceeds your internal threshold, check consent, verified domain, possible server-side mode, and internal IP filters.
+It is normal to observe gaps between the Shopify dashboard and Meta or Google: different attribution windows, post-iOS modeling, latency delays, currencies, refunded or canceled orders on one side and not the other.
+Best practice is to accept a documented gap rather than forcing artificial equality.
+Keep a small log: for a sample of 50 orders, compare the amount, currency, and timestamp between Shopify and the conversion event received.
+If the gap exceeds your internal threshold, check consent, the verified domain, any server-side mode, and internal IP filters.

 Tests, seasonality, and campaign effects

-Before attributing an increase or decrease to a site change, isolate external factors: holidays, weather for certain verticals, end of a competitor campaign, stockout on a best-seller.
-Pixels provide the curve; your product file and promos provide the context.
-For A/B tests, freeze the event definition and period: a “checkout” test that changes midweek mixes populations.
-Also document whether traffic mainly comes from paid campaigns or organic traffic: behavior is not the same, and insights are not interchangeable.
+Before attributing a gain or a drop to a site change, isolate external factors: holidays, weather for some verticals, the end of a competitor campaign, stock shortages on a bestseller.
+Pixels give you the curve; your product feed and promotions provide the context.
+For A/B tests, freeze the event definition and the period: a "checkout" test that changes in the middle of the week mixes populations.
+Also document whether traffic comes mainly from paid or organic campaigns: behavior is not the same, and insights are not interchangeable.

-Pixels show the “what” of the journey; they do not replace dialogue.
-An e-commerce chatbot like Qstomy captures questions in real time (stock, delivery time, compatibility) and can direct users to the right product while you measure journeys.
-Intent expressed in conversation enriches your understanding beyond clicks alone.
-Details on the chatbot for e-commerce and Shopify integration.
+Pixels show the "what" of the journey; they do not replace dialogue.
+An e-commerce chatbot like Qstomy captures questions in real time (stock, lead time, compatibility) and can direct users to the right product while you measure journeys.
+The intentions expressed in conversation enrich your understanding beyond clicks alone.
+Details on the e-commerce chatbot and the Shopify integration.

 Summary

 Shopify web pixels power useful customer insights when you connect them to clear questions, the right standard events, and rigorous validation.
-Prioritize app pixels when possible, keep the event reference up to date, and cross-check with sales in Shopify Analytics and with customer feedback.
-Data alone does not decide: it is the analytical framework and governance that turn tracking into a competitive advantage.
+Favor app pixels when possible, keep the event reference up to date, cross-check with sales in Shopify Analytics and with customer feedback.
+Data alone does not make decisions: it is the analysis framework and governance that turn tracking into a competitive advantage.

 FAQ